50 Cat Facts That Are Purr-fectly Fascinating

 They’re not nocturnal, they’re crepuscular

 The word nocturnal is thrown around a lot when referring to a cat’s sleeping schedule, but this isn’t quite factual.
 “Cats are crepuscular, not nocturnal.
 This means that they are most active during dawn and dusk,” says Jodi Ziskin, a pet coach in Northern California.
 “In the wild, this is their hunting time.
 Cats tend to exert a whole lot of energy during these hours: pouncing, playing, and even getting ‘the zoomies.’
 It’s a great time to play with your cat and then reward them with a meal.”
+Enhance your play time by getting them one of these great cat toys!

 Your cat is supposed to sleep this much